datahouseconsulting/mean-demo/README.md

   mongod

-12. Connect Node to mongodb
+12. Install mongoose which is the npm module used to connect to mongodb

+  From this directory (mean-demo), type from a command prompt:

+  npm install mongoose